ormajollila/in.authd/readme.md

 # authd written in python

-I couldn't get authd to work in centos 7 so I wrote my own.
+I needed authd for IRC but couldn't get the one supplied with centos 7 to work correctly so I wrote my own.

 # Installation